Alaska Backroad Adventures

 Our only real tourist, Teresa, helped convince us we weren’t ideally suited to being tour guides.
 She emerged from her tent one morning with a green facial, shocking everyone.
-She complained about this and that, and fought our request to pay a share of the expenses!
+She complained about this and that, and fought our request to pay her share of expenses!

 The biggest issue, though, was that I had just started my business.
 Any of you entrepreneurs out there know that businesses tend to be money pits for the first few years.
 We treasure our summers together and decided we really didn’t want obligations, whiny people and work all summer!
 We’d get the same intangible rewards by hosting friends on wilderness trips, without the downsides.
 We sold the van with no regrets, glad we made the dream a reality and glad we abandoned it before it turned into a nightmare.